TimMonko/napari-ndev/README.md

 Intended to be used with apoc batch-training/prediction, but can be used for any napari widget or other script intended to grab corresponding images from folders for batch processing.

 ### 4. Batch-training/prediction
 Utilizes the excellent accelerated-pixel-and-object-classification ([apoc]) in a similar fashion to [napari-apoc], but intended for batch training and prediction with a napari widget instead of scripting.
-Recognizes pre established
+Recognizes pre established feature sets.

 ### A Note about AICSImageIO
 [AICSImageIO] is a convenient, multi-format file reader which also has the complimentary [napari-aicsimageio] reader plugin.
 By default, napari-aicsimageio installs all reader dependencies.
 Because napari-aicsimageio is not technically required for this plugin to work (you could build your own metadata for the annotation-saver) and just napari-aicsimage is required, the former is not an install requirement.
 This is to avoid using the GPL liscence and to stick with BSD-3.
 However, you should install napari-aicsimageio if you want the smoothest operation of the annotation-saver.